siraisisatoru/hexo-sharp-script/README.md

 ```

 ## Right of usage
-The watermark library does not mentions any licence allocated to their project.
+The watermark library is using LGPL-3.0 licence for their project.
 MIT license is applied for this repository.